Frank Patrick (ice hockey): NHL

 By the early 1920s the PCHA was losing money.
 Seattle folded in 1924, and with only two teams left (Vancouver and Victoria), the Patricks decided to merge with the Western Canada Hockey League, which was renamed the Western Hockey League (WHL).
 The WHL continued for two seasons until 1926, though with continued financial difficulties and expansion plans by the NHL (which would add three teams between 1924 and 1926, growing to ten teams overall) it was clear the league would not be sustainable.
 With the consent of five of the six WHL teams Patrick met with the NHL and offered to sell the rights to WHL players to the league for a lump sum, allowing the NHL to quickly stock the expansion teams being set up.
-This was agreed to, and for $100,000 the Victoria team was transferred to Detroit, (who named themselves the Detroit Cougars in recognition).
+This was agreed to, and for $100,000 the Victoria team was transferred to Detroit, who named themselves the Detroit Cougars in recognition.
 The Chicago team, later named the Black Hawks, also paid $100,000 for players, receiving the Portland Rosebuds.
 The Boston Bruins, whose owner Charles Adams and manager Art Ross had helped facilitate the sale, also purchased select players, paying a total of $17,000, netting the WHL owners a total of $267,000.
 Patrick was offered positions with both the Chicago Black Hawks and Detroit Cougars, but he refused their offers.

 In 1933 he was given a position with the NHL as managing director of the league.
-In this role he would serve under NHL president Frank Calder and oversee the on-ice officials and enforce the rules.
+In this role he served under NHL president Frank Calder, overseeing on-ice officials and enforcing rules.
 Prior to the start of the 1933–34 season Patrick announced he would be working to cut down on the violence endemic in the sport and see stronger punishment for infractions.
 He also implemented some new rules, including a crease around the goal; allowing players to stop flying pucks with their hands; and a major penalty for touching an official in any manner.
-In this role Patrick oversaw the suspension of Eddie Shore for his hit on Ace Bailey during a December 12, 1933 game that saw Bailey hit his head on the ice and nearly die.
+In this role Patrick oversaw the suspension of Eddie Shore for his hit on Ace Bailey during a December 12, 1933, game that saw Bailey hit his head on the ice and nearly die.
 Initially suspending Shore for six games, once it was clear Bailey would live (though he was forced to retire from playing), Patrick increased the suspension to 16 games, the longest in NHL history to that time.
 Shortly after a benefit game was played for Bailey in February 1934, Patrick resigned his role.
-It is not clear why he did so, but historian J. Andrew Ross has suggested Patrick was expecting to take over for Calder as president of the league in short order, and left when that was not going to happen.
+It is not clear why he did so, but historian J. Andrew Ross has suggested Patrick was expecting to take over from Calder as president of the league in short order, and left when that was not going to happen.